pactus-project/tanour/README.md

 # Tanour

-Tanour is a stateless VM based on [parity-wasm](https://github.com/paritytech/parity-wasm) for blockchains.
+Tanour is a stateless WebAssembly executor for blockchains based on [Wasmer](https://wasmer.io/).

 ## Building